adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/google-docs-copied-html-jank/+page.md

 		html = html.replace(/^<meta [^>]+><b [^>]+>(.*)<\/b>$/, '$1');
 	}

-	// At this point you'll have the actual HTML that got
+	// At this point you'll have the actual HTML that you
+	// intended to copy (more or less, since, you know, jank),
-	// copied, so you can return it as-is if you support HTML,
+	// so you can return it as-is if you support HTML.
-	// convert it to Markdown, or do something else entirely.
+	// Or convert it to Markdown, or do something else entirely.
 }
 ```